 “Writers should be read but not seen.
 Rarely are they a winsome sight.”

-Award-winning author Kathy DiSanto wrote her first novel in 1997.
-That year, she published two romances with Bantam’s Loveswept line.
-One of them, For Love or Money, won a 1997 Romantic Times Reviewer’s Choice Award.
+Kathy’s publishing career dates back to 1997, when she published a two-book romance series with Bantam’s Loveswept line.
+The first book in the series, For Love or Money, won a 1997 Romantic Times Reviewer’s Choice Award.